milindmalkani1/keyValueDataStore/README.md

 * Python 3.8.5

 ## Features
-The Key-Value Data Store will support:
+The Key-Value Data Store will support following funcionality:
 1. It can be initialized using an optional file path.
 If one is not provided, it will reliably create itself in a reasonable location on the laptop.
 2. A new key-value pair can be added to the data store using the Create operation.
 The key is always a string - capped at 32chars.
 The value is always a JSON object - capped at 16 KB.
 3. If Create is invoked for an existing key, an appropriate error will be returned.